Signal module#

 backend: str, optional

-• 'auto': use best backend available.
+• 'auto': use best backend available according to the namespace of filter.

 • for mode='circ' use backend='fft'.

 • 'direct': direct computation using nested for-loops with Numba and parallelization.
+It does not work if the input is CuPy array or torch tensor.

-• 'fft': (only for mode='circ') compute circular convolution using SciPy FFT.
+• 'fft': (only for mode='circ') compute circular convolution using (cupyx).scipy.fft.fft.

-• 'toeplitz': encapsulate scipy.linalg.toeplitz if N < 2048, scipy.linalg.matmul_toeplitz otherwise.
+• 'toeplitz': encapsulate (cupyx).scipy.linalg.toeplitz if N < 2048, (cupyx).scipy.linalg.matmul_toeplitz otherwise.
+Of note, there is no torch implementation for Toeplitz matrix.

 • 'oa': use Lazylinop implementation of overlap-add backend.